containers/quadlet/docs/ContainerSetup.md

 * `--security-opt=no-new-privileges`

-  Generally services run only as one user and need not special permissions.
+  Generally services run only as one user and need no special permissions.
   This disables all forms of setuid like features that allows the process to gain privileges it didn't initially have.
 Unless the app has very specific needs this is a good default for security reasons.